Results from Colloquium 19: How We Fix Climate Change

 The “later chapters” of his book will profile case studies of how new CleanTech products were developed and financed as they improved their price/performance: solar panels, electric vehicles and heat pumps are well-known.
 But there are many other CleanTech alternatives that are equally promising — battery efficiency, geothermal electricity, synthetic meats, green cement and even “electric airplanes.”
 Each case study got across the Valley of Death in its own way; each can be a model for the future.

 After the Class Colloquium, the video was released, in two pieces: The preso is 43 mins and the discussion is 24 mins.
-If you prefer written summaries, here are pdfs of the slides, and the notes with a transcript.
+If you prefer written summaries, here are the slides and the speaker’s notes.
 The video preso was republished on YouTube, shown here.